 If finding a co-parent seems like a good idea, you have a few options.
 One is to select someone you know, a good friend.
 There are some benefits to doing this, including knowing your future child’s father.
 Finding a stranger to parent with can be scary and it’s a comfort to know and like someone before taking this big leap.
 On the other hand, co-parenting with a friend is risky.
 If it doesn’t work out, you could lose your friendship.

 The other option is to find a stranger for co-parenting.
 If you go this route, do your homework very carefully.
-There are websites and social media groups that will help you connect with someone also looking for a co-parent.
+There are websites and social media (Facebook, for example) that will help you connect with someone also looking for a co-parent.
 Before you commit, get to know this person well.
 Talk about everything from conception to how to raise a child to make sure you are on the same page.
 Communication is crucial to being good co-parents and will help you make and raise a wonderful child.